env.dev

 Next.js Environment Variables: Complete Guide

-How Next.js handles environment variables: .env files, NEXT_PUBLIC_ prefix, server vs client access, load order, and common production errors.
+How Next.js handles environment variables: .env file load order, NEXT_PUBLIC_ prefix, server vs client access, and common production errors.

 Which .env files does Next.js load?